New career - new you! From barista to BDM

 "Working as a barista seems as simple as making a coffee, putting it on the counter and not seeing that person again.

 "I took it upon myself to always learn people's names, what they liked and didn't like, what they did for work, how their family was and always conversed with them - even on their worst days."

-Southwell says these interactions – no matter how small – helped her to build a bigger picture of a customer’s life in a short amount of time, which has been exceedingly helpful in her new role in real estate.
+Southwell says these interactions - no matter how small - helped her to build a bigger picture of a customer's life in a short amount of time, which has been exceedingly helpful in her roles in real estate.

 "I have found that these skills have been vital in my transition to real estate, as I deal with lots of different people on a daily basis."

 A jack of all tradesSouthwell has worked with Macwell Property Management in a number of roles since gaining her real estate certificate through the REIQ.
 She is grateful for the mentorship of principal Samara Bedwell, an REIQ trainer and REIQ Property Management Support Service consultant, who has helped her career blossom.